aram-devdocs/prisma-dto-gen/README.md

 ## Features

 • Generates zero-dependency TypeScript definitions for models, enums, composite types, input types, and output types.
+• Matching isRequired and isNullable to provide verbose type definitions.
 • Offers optional flattening of relationship fields by appending “\_id” instead of deeply nesting.
 • Provides customizable scalar mappings (Date to string, BigInt to number, etc.)
 • Creates a structured folder output (by default ./generated) to keep your DTOs organized.